33b5e5/33b5e5.github.io/_posts/2017-07-17-secure-dns.md

    Now we can easily see Pi-hole and Dingo output in real-time.

 6. Configure Pi-hole to query Dingo instead of your upstream DNS servers.
-Edit ```/etc/dnsmasq.d/01-pihole.conf``` with something like:
-   <pre><code class="bash">sudo vi /etc/dnsmasq.d/01-pihole.conf</code></pre>

-   Add the first line, comment out the other two; it should look like:
+Edit ```/etc/dnsmasq.d/01-pihole.conf```.
+Add the first line and comment out the other two like:

    <pre><code class="bash">server=127.0.0.1#32000
    #server=8.8.8.8